 Markets: Cardboard is frequently the most valuable recyclable paper from consumers, and mixed paper has struggled for years with low prices.
-Of the recyclables Vermonters produce, mixed paper was one of the most-impacted by China's policies.
-Prior to 2018, China was importing about 50% of all U.S. recycled mixed paper.
-Since China stopped accepting raw recycling commodities, much of that pre-processing has moved to domestic North American facilities that have either expanded or been built to utilize both cardboard ("old cardboard containers" or "OCC") and mixed paper.
+Of the recyclables Vermonters produce, mixed paper was one of the most-impacted by international markets and China's policies, in particular.
+Prior to 2018, China was importing about 50% of all U.S. recycled mixed paper9.
+Since China stopped accepting raw recycling commodities (commonly referred to as "China Sword"), much of that pre-processing has moved to domestic North American facilities that have either expanded or been built to use both cardboard ("old cardboard containers" or "OCC") and mixed paper.